 High quality health improvement research in Scotland would benefit children, schools and policy makers.

 In 2014 a Schools Health Research Network was set up in Wales to enable effective collaboration between schools, policy makers and academic researchers, focusing on school-based health improvement research.
-It began with a small number of secondary schools but by 2018 all Welsh secondary schools had joined the Network.
+By 2018 all Welsh secondary schools had joined the Network.
 The individual school health and wellbeing data reports co-produced by schools with the Network are proving invaluable to the Welsh schools for monitoring wellbeing in the schools, targeting interventions and directing improvement planning.

 If you would like your school to become a member of SHINE, complete the online registration form on the front page of the website.
-It’s free to join!
+It’s free to join!756